runeh/jest-circus-nested-it-repro/README.md

 ## Bug 1

-jest-circus allows nested `it` calls, but only when the `it` is not enclosed in `describe`.
+jest-circus allows nested `test` calls, but only when the `test` is not enclosed in `describe`.

 ### Repro